Hydrodynamization in hybrid Bjorken flow attractors: Mapping the attractor surface at early and late times

 we can readily see from the hydrodynamic expansions discussed above that the individual system entropy densities behave at late time as

 which means that the total entropy scales like

-We can compare this to the pocket formula in \cite{Giacalone:2019ldn} giving the final state particle multiplicity as a power of the total initial energy density for single conformal fluid attractors via $(S\tau)_{\rm hydro}\sim (e\tau)_0^{2/3}$ to see that the interactions due to the effective metric coupling in our hybrid model increases the scaling exponent from $2/3$ to $3/4$ for $\tau_0 = \gamma^{1/4}$.
+We can compare this to the pocket formula in \cite{Giacalone:2019ldn} giving the final state particle multiplicity as a power of the total initial energy density for single conformal fluid attractors via $(S\tau)_{\rm hydro}\sim (e\tau)_0^{2/3}$ to see that the interactions due to the effective metric coupling in our hybrid model increases the scaling exponent from $2/3$ to $3/4$ when the total energy density is evaluated at time $\gamma^{1/4}$.
 The pocket formula of \cite{Giacalone:2019ldn} states that the total particle multiplicity per unit rapidity\footnote{Here, the rapidity, $\eta$, should not to be confused with the shear viscosity.} follows

 We would need more microscopic inputs to relate our results to particle multiplicities, and therefore it is beyond the scope of the present work.
 Interestingly, in the case of one fluid in Bjorken flow, the attractor solution has been shown to provide a maximum for {dilepton} production (while the repulsor/disperser represents a minimum) \cite{Naik:2021yph}. {It would be interesting to do a similar study in our context, however we would then need to replace the perturbative MIS sector with a kinetic theory.}